StephaneAlphaEhouman/Calculator/README.md

 Calculator
 ==========

-C Sharp Version of Microsoft Calculator
+C# Version of a Microsoft Calculator